LIBRARY BLOG

 Epistolary Fiction

 You might have read an epistolary book before, but you might not know the name of the genre.
 It started out as novels comprised of letters (hence the root being epistle, derived from the Greek word for “letter”) but has since expanded to include narratives told with other documents like emails, transcripts, official records, diary entries, newspaper clippings, photographs, and more—even if letters aren’t involved in the text.
 Novels can include the traditional text of storytelling readers are familiar with or be fully told with nonconventional methods.
-There’s no tangible ratio of conventional to nonconvention text to keep in mind when deciding if a book is epistolary.
+There’s no tangible ratio of conventional to nonconventional text to keep in mind when deciding if a book is epistolary.
 Though, it’s important to note that it’s generally accepted that the book must be at least halfway (give or take) told through documents to be considered epistolary—a single letter squeezed between hundreds of pages of conventional text does not make an epistolary novel.

 Epistolary novels are also ergodic in nature, another genre we will spotlight next.